Kozea/Dyko/tutorials/Simple application using Kalamar.rst

-So far we have provided a way to query against a file system, but as our music collection grows, the query performance will have to be better than parsing evrything on the file system.
+So far we have provided a way to query against a file system, but as our music collection grows, the query performance will have to be better than parsing everything on the file system.

 Let's say we want to store the metadata in a database, and the actual files on a filesystem.